-As of December 31, 2020, approximately 25% of our loan portfolio was composed of non-owner occupied commercial real estate loans, 18% consumer real estate loans, and 9% construction and land development loans.
+As of December 31, 2019, approximately 27% of our loan portfolio was composed of non-owner occupied commercial real estate loans, 12% of owner occupied commercial real estate loans, 18% consumer real estate loans, and 10% construction and land development loans.
 The real estate collateral in each case provides an alternate source of repayment in the event of default by the borrower and may deteriorate in value during the time the credit is extended.
 A decline in real estate values could further impair the value of our collateral and our ability to sell the collateral upon any foreclosure, which would likely require us to increase our allowance for loan losses.
 In the event of a default with respect to any of these loans, the amounts we receive upon sale of the collateral may be insufficient to recover the outstanding principal and interest on the loan.
 If we are required to re-value the collateral securing a loan to satisfy the debt during a period of reduced real estate values or to increase our allowance for loan losses, our profitability could be adversely affected, which could have a material adverse effect on our assets, business, cash flow, condition (financial or otherwise), liquidity, prospects and results of operations.